BIMIB-DISCo/Accelerated-global-sensitivity-analysis-of-genome-wide-constraint-based-metabolic-models/README.md

 # Accelerated-globalSA-of-constraint-based-models
 Accelerated global sensitivity analysis of genome-wide constraint-based metabolic models.

+Only matlab contraint-based models (.mat file extension) are supported as command line argument.

 ## Dependencies
-An implementation of the Message Passing Interface (MPI) standard for running parallel applications.
+An implementation of the Message Passing Interface (MPI) standard for running parallel applications using the mpi4py python package.

 ## Example
-Only matlab contraint-based models (.mat file extension) are supported.

 Saltelli's scheme generates model parameterizations that are optimized using flux balance analysis: